jameshaydon/lawvere/README.md

 ob Base Bool = [ true: {:}, false: {:} ]
 ```

-Using square brackets we define a sumtype with two summands, `true` and `false`, each with the terminal object `{:}` as payload.
+Using square brackets we define a sum type with two summands, `true` and `false`, each with the terminal object `{:}` as payload.

 Sum types come equipped with canonical injections.
 The canonical injection into the component with name `foo` is denoted `foo.`, simply mirroring the notation for canonical projections.

 In order to define some simple boolean functions, we'll need to learn how to map _from_ sums.
 This is done with a _cocone_, which specifies a morphism for each summand.
-This is exacly like a cone except using square brackets instead of braces.
+This is exactly like a cone except using square brackets instead of braces.
 To illustrate this let's define the negation function:

 ``` lawvere
 ar Base not : Bool --> Bool